-So, why do you waste electrical energy and money by using normal fans?
+So, why do you waste electrical energy and money using normal fans?

-Some of India’s leading brands include Super Fan, Atomberg, Crompton, and Orient.
+Some of India’s leading brands include Luminous, Havells, Super Fan, Atomberg, Crompton, and Orient.
 The main competitors in terms of features are Super Fan and Atomberg Fan.

 Although there is no significant difference in power consumption, they differ in terms of features and warranty period.

 The Superfan is more appealing than the Atomberg BLDC fan is looking.
-Super Fan’s specialty is the availability of leaves in a variety of colors.
+Super Fan’s speciality is the availability of leaves in a variety of colours.
 When it comes to energy efficiency, the Atomberg fan is one step ahead.

-Atomberg fans have a three-year warranty, while Super Fan has a five-year warranty.
+Atomberg fans have a three-year warranty, while Super Fan and Crompton have a five-year warranty.
 In any case, before making a purchase, inquire about after-sales service in your area.